MicrosoftDocs/machine-learning-server-docs/microsoft-r/quickstart-rserver-data-import-csv.md

 To create an XDF file, use the **rxImport** function in RevoScaleR to pipe external data to R Server.

 By default, **rxImport** loads data into an in-memory data frame, but by specifying the **outFile** parameter, **rxImport** creates an XDF file, which is the objective of this tutorial.

+> [!NOTE]
+> RevoScaleR is available in both R Server and R Client.
+You can develop scripts in R Client for execution on R Server.
+However, because chunking is not supported in R Client, the `blocksPerRead` argument is ignored and all data is read into memory.
+Large datasets that exceed memory must be pushed to a compute context of a Microsoft R Server instance.

 Before you begin this Quickstart, have the following ready: